 I've got a super simple DIY safety project for you today.
 I'm going to show you how to connect freestanding bookshelves or storage shelves together.
 This is perfect for buying storage cubes and creating something custom for your space or doing the same thing with the IKEA KALLAX or IKEA Billy Bookcases.

 I've connected bookcases and storage shelves together many times around my house.
 Like when I made the storage unit for my oldest daughter's room using the IKEA Expedit system(now called the IKEA Kallax).
 If I had added the IKEA Bill extension to the top of the cabinets in my daughter's awkward corner that I turned into great storage, this would have been exactly how I would have secured them.

-By knowing how to brace or connect freestanding bookshelves or storage cubes, you are going to be able to take simple inexpensive pieces from Target, IKEA or wherever and create something custom that is exactly what you need for the space you have.
+By knowing how to brace or connect freestanding bookshelves or storage cubes, you are going to be able to take simple inexpensive pieces from Target (affiliate link), IKEA or wherever and create something custom that is exactly what you need for the space you have.

 I recently did this with the storage shelves I set up in my office to store craft supplies.

 If you notice above, I had a 6 cube storage unit(affiliate link) and a 4 cube storage unit(affiliate link).
 They work perfectly to store what I needed, but as you can see, the top 4 cubes can slide all around.
 Totally not safe!
 Especially with kids in the house.

 It is so easy to fix this problem.